Built by Metorial, the integration platform for agentic AI.

 create_issue

-Create a new issue in a repository with title, description, labels, and assignees.
+Create a new issue in a repository.

 Parameters: